amidaware/trmm-docs/docs/using_chatgpt.md

 ```

 How It Works:
 Try-Catch Block: Handles potential errors during the status check of the 'Print Spooler' service.
-Exiting with code 1 denotes an error.
+Exiting with code 1 denotes an error.<br>
-Service Status Check: Determines if the 'Print Spooler' service is active, exiting with code 0 for success or code 2 for warning.
+Service Status Check: Determines if the 'Print Spooler' service is active, exiting with code 0 for success or code 2 for warning.<br>
-Informational Exit: Acts as a fallback, indicating that the status has been reviewed without necessitating additional actions, hence exiting with code 5.
+Informational Exit: Acts as a fallback, indicating that the status has been reviewed without necessitating additional actions, hence exiting with code 5.<br><br>
 Usage:
 This script can be seamlessly integrated into Tactical RMM's Script Manager and included within automation policies.
 Depending on the service's state, it delivers the relevant exit code, aligning with the outlined specifications for efficient monitoring and alerting within Tactical RMM.